 PUBLISHED MAY 2015

-by Cathi Stevenson, Book Designer
+by Cathi Stevenson, Owner, Book Cover Express —

 “There are books of which the backs and covers are by far the best parts,” Mr. Brownlow observed in Oliver Twist.
 Back in Oliver Twist’s time, book cover content usually consisted of little more than the title and the author’s name on a plain background.
 Since then, book covers have become an essential marketing tool, sometimes credited with making or breaking a book’s success.

 One of the most difficult aspects of designing a book cover is trying to predict what the public will like.
 Everyone has theories and ideas, but after years of studying cover designs, I’ve come to believe there are two good predictors:

 First, if it’s popular in the UK, it will probably catch on in the US within a year or two.